Manjun-Wang/coding-line-counter/README.md

 # coding-line-counter
-this app helps you with counting how many lines of actual code you have written
+this app helps you with counting how many lines of actual code you have writte

 ## Build
 As a python app, standalone command line tool start with code folder root